 Lavender essential oil

 Lavender is another essential oil that is great for headaches and stress.
 It can be used the same ways as mentioned above.
 Diffusing will be especially beneficial for reducing stress levels and can help with headaches that may also be associated with stress.
 Lavender has also been shown to help with sleep, so diffusing it while you sleep or adding it to a nighttime bath is an effective way to reduce tension and ease headaches.

-As mentioned previously, chronic inflammation is very common in patients with hypothyroidism and a direct link between migraines and inflammation has been reported, so taking measures to reduce widespread inflammation may help reduce headaches and migraines.
+Chronic inflammation is very common in patients with hypothyroidism and a direct link between migraines and inflammation has been reported, so taking measures to reduce inflammation may help reduce headaches and migraines.